Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-sport-and-climate.html.markdown

 This month we’ve chosen one of the most famous sporting events in the calendar, and that’s the Tour de France.

-There are two destinations that are particularly good to soak up the atmosphere of the Tour, and those are the Alpe d’Huez and Champs-Élysées in Paris (the finish line).
+There are two destinations that are particularly good to soak up the atmosphere of the Tour, and those are the Alpe d’Huez and the Champs-Élysées in Paris (the finish line).
 Paris is easy to reach without flying: you can either travel by Eurostar from London, or by coach or by ferry from the many ports on the south coast.

 The Alpe d’Huez is a little more complicated: you would first get the Eurostar to Lille, then TGV high speed train to Lyon, then a TER regional train to Grenoble, and a bus from there.
+But it's almost as quick, and much more enjoyable, than flying.

 Thanks for listening.
 Goodbye!